belaidSolene/easy-peasy-modal-react/README.md

 ## Description

-A responsive and customizable React modal component for the effortless display of interactive content in your React application.
-Easy to integrate, lightweight, and highly configurable, our component provides a seamless user experience with advanced customization options.
+Enhance your React application with a customizable modal component for seamless display of interactive content.
+Easy to integrate and highly configurable, our component provides a user-friendly experience with advanced customization options.

 ## Installation